TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 A benchmark for evaluating robustness of automatic genre identification models to test their usability for the automatic enrichment of large text collections with genre information.

 The benchmark is based on two manually-annotated test datasets:
-- English EN-GINCO test dataset
+- English EN-GINCO test dataset.
+The dataset used for evaluation (with label "Other" removed) consists of 258 text instances.
-- X-GINCO test dataset in 10 European languages: Albanian, Catalan, Croatian, Greek, Icelandic, Macedonian, Maltese, Slovenian, Turkish, and Ukrainian
+- X-GINCO test dataset in 10 European languages: Albanian, Catalan, Croatian, Greek, Icelandic, Macedonian, Maltese, Slovenian, Turkish, and Ukrainian.
+The dataset consists of around 800 texts (approximately 80 texts per language) and 210,000 words.

 Both datasets are available upon request - please write to taja.kuzman@ijs.si to get access to private GitHub repositories where they are deposited.